 - Sustainable Built Environment

 Empa’s goal remains the same across the board: To find and develop materials and technologies for a sustainable future.

 Research and Innovation Centre RhySearch is a public institution and its own legal entity.

 RhySearch’s applied research and development focuses on the fields of Optical Coating, Precision Engineering, and Packaging Technology.

-The International Bodensee-Hochschule IBH (in Geman) is the largest conglomerate of universities in Europe.
-Based in the “EURegion Lake Constance”, the association allows for collaborations in research, education and knowledge transfer between 30 European universities from Germany, Austria, Liechtenstein and Switzerland.
+"Wissensverbund Vierländerregion Bodensee", former International Bodensee-Hochschule IBH, is the largest conglomerate of universities in Europe.
+Based in the “Region Lake Constance”, the association allows for collaborations in research, education and knowledge transfer between 30 European universities from Germany, Austria, Liechtenstein and Switzerland.

 A selection of prominent IBH research labs (in German):